ijakab/sauna/readme.md

 - An interactive way to input the map (I could serve small webserver with a simple textarea input)
 - **Linting** - I was very sad I did not add lint at the start, especially since I started this before vacation and ended it once I returned.
 So I have many styling inconsistencies, especially with semicolon usage.
 - Dockerfile - for reviewers without node runtime
+- Upgrading jest config - Some deprecation warnings are shown when tests are run

 And surely many other points.